karlfloersch/optimism-spec/README.md

 * For now, a fully controlled Proof of Authority chain is okay
 * Single trusted sequencer, no fraud proofs
 * Contracts must be compiled with OVM, and hence must be smaller since the OVM adds some overhead, and deployment uses a lot of gas (due to safety checking?)
 * Value does not work in contracts (wait huh?
-I don't think this is okay. uniswap relay won't work)
+I don't think this is okay. uniswap relay idea won't work. is this currency really only for fees?)

 # Implementation